Need to talk? Call 1800 882 436.

 If you didn’t realise you were pregnant last week, you will probably have noticed a missed period by now.
 You may also be feeling tired, your breasts may be tender, and you may be feeling nauseous or even vomiting.

 Not all women experience morning sickness during pregnancy.
 It can happen at any time of day, not just in the morning, but it usually clears up by about 3 months into pregnancy.
-If you’re feeling very unwell or you have severe vomiting that doesn’t stop, talk to your doctor.
+If you’re feeling very unwell or you have severe vomiting that doesn’t stop, talk to your doctor or midwife.

 Things to remember